JKamue/robots/README.md

-# robots
+# Robots
-Collection of the robots I build and program over time
+This is a repository of robots that I built and programmed over time.

+ 1. Bluetooth controlled car
+ 2. Binary Blocks Bot